spacetelescope/jdaviz/docs/installation.rst

     git rebase upstream/main

-For the rest of contributing workflow, it is very similar to :ref:`astropy:development-workflow`, except for the change log.
+For the rest of contributing workflow, it is very similar to `how to make code contribution to astropy <https://docs.astropy.org/en/latest/development/workflow/development_workflow.html>`_, except for the change log.
 If your patch requires a change log, see ``CHANGES.rst`` for examples.

 To install ``jdaviz`` for development or from source in an editable mode